Music Publishing Explained for Musicians

 What does a Music Publisher do?

-A Music Publisher works on behalf of songwriters or composers to collect and pay out all of the royalties they earn from their compositions.
+Music publishers work on behalf of songwriters and/or composers to collect and pay out all of the royalties they earn from their compositions.

 - Performing royalties : Royalties generated from live performances of a song, including concerts, festivals, radio play or at a public venue.